Q: Are fees charged for quotes?

 A: Most vehicle makes and models are available on the website.
 However, the following scenarios may occur:

 – Your vehicle’s model year is older than the oldest year available in the list.
-Continue with your quote, only select the same or closest model of the first available year.
-The reason for this is that often when the car is slightly older (say from the late 80’s or early 90’s), the premium difference between one year over the other (for example between a 1990 and 1991 model) is often minimal.
+Continue with your quote; but select the same or closest model of the first available year.
+The reason: often when the car is slightly older (say from the late ’80s or early ’90s), the premium difference between one year over the other is often minimal.
 When you are confirming your rate with the licensed insurance broker, they can update the year of your vehicle and let you know of any rate adjustments.

 – It’s a brand new vehicle.
 If the vehicle you’re looking to get a quote for is brand new on the market, select the same or closest model from the previous year and continue with your quote.
 Then, when you are confirming your rate with the licensed insurance broker, they can update the year of your vehicle.
-They will also at this time let you know of any rate adjustments, if it is necessary.
+They will also let you know of any rate adjustments, if they are necessary.

 A: Our quotes include all the mandatory coverage legally required in your province.
 The others are optional and should be selected based on your individual needs.
 You can always refer to your existing auto policy for help, or you can confirm your choices with a licensed insurance broker when you request a policy.

 A: You can email us, phone a broker here at the office or fax us.